ucfopen/Materia/admin/canvas-lti-setup.md

 		'local_identifier'  => 'username',

 		// if the incoming user is not in our database, should we create it?
-		'create_if_missing' => false,
+		'creates_users' => false,

-		// If any identifier already exists locally, should I update or fail
+		// If true Materia will use the incoming user's roles for access,
-		// Note: the user table uses both the username and email address as unique keys 'update_if_exists' => true,
+		// otherwise Materia will only consider the roles it has internally 'use_launch_roles' => true,

 		// which auth driver will do the final work authenticating this user 'auth_driver'       => 'SimpleAuth',